RochaErik/RochaErik/README.md

-🔥 Data science enthusiast with a passion for solving real-world problems using data. <br>
 💻 Proficient in Python, R, SQL, JavaScript, and other data analysis tools. <br>
 📊 Experience in data visualization, modeling, and machine learning. <br>
 🎓 Holds Master's degree in Administration, MBA in Marketing and Business Management and Bachelor's degree in Industrial Pharmacy. <br>